bstaruk/starbase/README.md

 ## Usage

 It is recommended to use [nvm](https://github.com/nvm-sh/nvm) (or [nvm-windows](https://github.com/coreybutler/nvm-windows)) to manage your Node version installations.
-If won't use nvm, you'll need to refer to the `/.nvmrc` file to verify your version of Node is compatible with the recommended version.
+If you won't use nvm, you'll need to refer to the `/.nvmrc` file to verify your version of Node is compatible with the recommended version.

 ### Getting Started